Catholic Church in Venezuela: Colonial period

+The Jesuits and Capuchin missionaries were part of the white population penetration, for which they learned the aboriginal languages.
+In 1672 Francisco de Puente la Reina and 10 other capuchin friars, passed to Cumaná where they resided during 40 years.
+This Navarrese founded the Conversion of the Christian Doctrine for the Chaima Indians.
+Friar Francisco Javier de Alfaro (Manuel Frías) moved from the convent of Los Arcos to Maracaibo; wrote a catechism for each group of native coianos, chaques and anatomists.
+Nicolás de Renteria missioned in Los Llanos in 1663.
+Friar Antonio de Idiazabal arrived in Venezuela in 1672 and died, ill, in Cumaná.

+The expulsion of the Jesuits from Spain and its colonies was ordered by King Charles III in 1767 following the recent examples set by Portugal in 1759 and France in 1762.
+On the grounds that they had instigated the popular uprisings associated with the Esquilache Riots.
+Six years later, the Spanish monarch succeeded in having Pope Clement XIV suppress the Jesuit Order.

+The Diocese of Caracas was elevated to Metropolitan Archdiocese by papal bull In universalis ecclesiae regimine issued by Pope Pius VII in the Basilica Santa Maria Maggiore in Rome on November 24, 1803, until this date having been a suffragan in the Ecclesiastical Province of the Archdiocese of Santo Domingo on Hispaniola, now in the Dominican Republic and primatial see of the Americas.

 After the independence of Venezuela

 Until the middle of the nineteenth century, the ranking clergy had close ties with the governing conservative oligarchy, and the church played a dominant role in the educational system.
 The rise to power of Liberals in the latter half of the nineteenth century, however, ushered in a period of anticlericalism.
 The government of Antonio Guzmán Blanco virtually crushed the institutional life of the church, even attempting to legalize the marriage of priests.
 These anticlerical policies remained in force for decades afterward.

 20th century

 It was not until the mid-twentieth century that, under the influence of the Christian social movement that began to criticize the maldistribution of wealth, the church regained some of its former influence.
 Roman Catholic laymen played a prominent role in the founding of Copei (Social Christian Party) in 1946, and the announced disapproval of the church contributed to the fall of the dictator Marcos Pérez Jiménez in 1958.
 In the 1960s, the involvement of the church in education and welfare increased and, although the church had no formal ties with COPEI, many believed that the support of clergymen and church-affiliated institutions contributed to the electoral successes of COPEI in 1968 and 1978.